shabnamsardar55/westwingnow_automation/README.md

 1. Install libraries using command "npm install"
 2. Change services to chromedriver

->services: ['docker'],
+>services: ['chromedriver'],

 3. comment --headless from chromeOptions

 4. Run script using command "npm run test"

 # Build in docker file
-1. Build docker image using command "docker build -t westwing:v1"
+1. Build docker image using command
+>"docker build -t westwing:v1"
-2. Check image has been build successfully using command "docker images"
+2. Check image has been build successfully using
+>command "docker images"
-3. Run script on image using command "docker run -it westwing:v1"
+3. Run script on image using command
+>"docker run -it westwing:v1"

 # Reporting :